-Bed Bugs in Heber Springs & Batesville, AR
+Bed Bug Removal in Heber Springs & Batesville, AR

 Yes, bed bugs are real!
-As you might know, bed bugs have made resurgence in our area.
+As you might know, bed bugs have made resurgence in the North Central Arkansas area including in Heber Springs and Batesville, AR.
 However, while you should be concerned— do not be alarmed!
 You can feel secure in knowing that Hopper Termite and Pest Management are pest management experts that can help rid your property of this nuisance pest!

 As bed bugs become more common, it is important to take steps to prevent them and understand what you need to do If you think you have an infestation, below is some key information:

 Bed Bugs are small insects, adults are about 1/4 inch long and are compared to apple seeds or lentils in size, bed bug nymphs are even smaller.
 They have flat oval shaped bodies with six legs and two antennae.
 Adult bed bugs are rusty brown in color, however after a blood meal, they turn reddish-brown.
 Baby bed bugs, or nymphs can be almost colorless when they first hatch, turning more brown as they mature.